 The Taylor Creek Visitor Center is directly across Highway 89 and has interpretive programs, and guided walks on the Rainbow Trail and to the Stream Profile Chamber although they were all closed during the 2020 season due to Covid-19.
 The Pope-Baldwin bike path parallels Highway 89.

 Things to See and Do

 If you’re looking for some seclusion near Lake Tahoe, Fallen Leaf Campground is the place to find it.
 This beautiful Forest Service Campground has the room you’re looking for to get away from city life for a few days.

-Thank you for taking the time to read our review.
-Please let us know if you have any comments or questions below.
 Have you been to the Lake Tahoe area and stayed at Fallen Leaf Campground?
 We’d love to hear your thoughts about the area.